peercoin/rfcs/text/0002-split-coinstake-transaction/0002-split-coinstake-transaction.md

 ## Motivation
 Multiple community members have been asking about *cold minting* and penalizing *minting multiple chains*.
 While all this time, a potential solution for both those problems has been sitting in every Proof-of-Stake block, the unused coinbase transaction.
 Although the splitting of the coinstake transaction has been described extensively by mquandalle [[1]](https://gist.github.com/mquandalle/7fe702a595f07f4b0f81), it has never been brought up as a possible alternative for *cold minting*.
-Therefore, this article mainly covers the *cold minting* alternative, but the *minting multiple chains* discussion should not be ignored.

-Multi-signature minting requires minimal changes to the protocol and allows coins secured by off-line or hardware wallets to actively participate in the minting process.
-A 2-of-3 multisignature script can be composed using one mint key and two off-line keys, so in order to spend the coins one at least needs access to one of the off-line keys.
-The multi-signature minting process would require the holder to pre-sign the *coin-age consumption* transaction off-line and send it off to his minter to find stake for that output using the minting key.
-The on-line minter would be unable to spend the coin in any other way that broadcasting the *coin-age consumption* transaction, that returns all funds to sender only consuming the coin-age and a transaction fee.
+This RFC focuses on the discussion about splitting the coinstake transaction, the discussion about *multi-signature minting* is not part of this RFC.

+As mquandalle [[1]](https://gist.github.com/mquandalle/7fe702a595f07f4b0f81) describes, the *coin-age consumption* transaction can be included by blocks on a competing fork, effectively destroying it's coin-age without providing a block reward.
+This mechanism penalizes minters building on all forks.

 ## Detailed Design

-### Splitting the coinstake
-Splitting the coinstake transaction into a *monetary creation* and a *coin-age consumption* transaction requires only the *coin-age consumption* transaction to be fully signed by the minter.
+Splitting the coinstake transaction into a *monetary creation* and a *coin-age consumption* transaction, has the side effect of creating a large amount of small value outputs.
+Because those outputs are very unlikely to mint a new blocks, it should be allowed to join them with a future *coin-age consumption* transaction.
-Because the block reward amount and the creation timestamp are moved to the *monetary creation* transaction, taking the place of the currently unused coinbase transaction, these properties are excluded from the *coin-age consumption* signature.
+Because you can only find stake for a single UTXO, the protocol should specify that the *monetary creation* transaction only applies to the first input of the *coin-age consumption* transaction.
-Therefore, the minter can modify the coinbase timestamp and block reward without having to update the *coin-age consumption* signature, allowing him to find stake for an externally signed *coin-age consumption* transaction.

-To reduce the loss of compound interest due to the creation of a small coinbase output,

-### Multi-signature minting
-Multi-signature minting is not possible in the current protocol because the block signature is required to match the public key of the coinstake transaction.
-Adding a simple rule for multi-signature scripts that blocks should be signed by one of it's public keys would enable multi-signature minting.

-### Example scenarios
-TODO
+This means that a small loss in compound interest is made on the previous *monetary creation* output, but the loss can be considered negligible compared to the total minting revenue, assuming the holder actively participates in securing the blockchain.

 ## Advantages

-* More secure minting.
-* Permanent outsourcing of minting is not possible, every mint needs to be pre-signed by the holder.
-* Minimal protocol changes.
 * Penalization of minting multiple chains (see mquandalle [[1]](https://gist.github.com/mquandalle/7fe702a595f07f4b0f81))
 * Incentive to mint more actively as orphan blocks risk losing their coin-age.
+* Paving the road for other improvements like multi-signature minting.

 ## Drawbacks